emarcey/cicerone/glossary/brewing/terms.clean.md

 -  brewers manage composition, temperature and volume of sparge water for proper outcome
 	-  sparging too long or too hot can extract harsh, husky tannins

+# Specific Gravity
+-  common measure of gravity, representing the weight of the liquid, divided by an equivalent measure of pure water, usually of the form 1.XXX (e.g. 1.048)

 # Speise
 -  a mix of wort and yeast used instead of priming sugar for bottle conditioning by German brewers.
 Common in traditional hefeweizen

+# Starch
+-  a large carbohydrate used by plants to store energy reserves, with long chains and branches of simple glucose
+-  breakdown during mashing results (primarily) in maltose and dextrins

 # Steeping
 -  first stage of malting, in which barley is submerged in water to trigger growth in kernels